Torroledo/IvanTorroledo_Tarea1/README.md

+# The Fermi-Pasta-Ulam-Tsingou problem
-# Solving the Fermi-Pasta_Ulam-Tsingou problem for 1 dimensional solid.
+Solving for a 1-Dimensional solid.

 Repository for the solution of Advanced Computational Methods Homowerk.